vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 As per the defined architecture, shared services cluster uses the same control plane and data plane network as the management cluster.
 Shared services cluster control plane endpoint uses `TKG Cluster VIP Network`, application loadbalancing uses `TKG Management Data VIP network` and the virtual services are deployed in `sfo01m01segroup01` SE group.
 This configuration is enforced by creating a custom AKO Deployment Config (ADC) and applying the respective `NSXALB_LABELS` while deploying the shared services cluster.

-The format of the AKODeploymentConfig YAML file is as follows.
+The format of the AKODeploymentConfig YAML file is as follows:

 <!-- /* cSpell:disable */ -->
 ```yaml